-Winter mountaineering is all about using a broad variety of skills and knowledge in order to ascend a mountain, such as walking, scrambling using a single ice axe and crampons and perhaps a rope, harness and a lightweight selection of rock and ice protection.
-Mountaineering may not always involve standing beneath azure blue skies surrounded by glistening snow on a windless day – and there are no crowds; but, it is great when it is.
+Winter mountaineering requires the use of a variety of skills to ascend a mountain over a variety of terrain.
+Besides selecting a walking approach route, there may be scrambling over rock, ice and snow using a single ice axe and crampons and perhaps the use of a rope, harness and a lightweight selection of rock and ice protection.
+It is about making judgements and taking the right decisions given the People, Environment and Activity (PEA!).
+Mountaineering may not always involve standing beneath azure blue skies surrounded by glistening snow on a windless day – but great when it is.

 Winter mountaineering courses can be 2 – 5 days long with a minimum of two people and a maximum of four.
 Areas covered during this week may (subject to weather and conditions) include:

 - Weather and avalanche risk assessment

 - Using winter tools including basic rock and ice protection

 - Emergencies and evacuation (how to get off / back off)